How to Administer Eye Drops to Kids and Babies

 How to Administer Eye Ointments

-For ointments, the process is the same, except you would apply a thin layer of ointment (about 1/2 inch usually, but less for very small kids) to the lower eyelid.
-Go from nose side to cheek side.
+The process is the same for ointments, except you would apply a thin layer of ointment (about 1/2 inch usually, but less for very small kids) to the lower eyelid, going from the nose side to the cheek side.

-Pro parent tip: For drops or ointment, if you believe that you missed, or your child moved, and the majority of the medication slipped out of the eye, go ahead and give another dose.
+Pro tip: For drops or ointment, if you believe that you missed or your child moved, and most of the medication slipped out of the eye, go ahead and give another dose.

 How to Give Eye Drops to Young Children

-- Place your child on their back (or get his head tipped back as far as possible), ideally on the floor.
-Some human contortionist acts are coming, so best to be on the ground or a bed!
+- Place your child on their back (or get his head tipped back as far as possible), ideally on the floor (you can use a small pillow for comfort).
+Some human contortionist acts are coming, so it is best to be on the ground!

 - Sit behind them and put their head between your legs.